omduggineni/shapefile-js/README.md

     https://unpkg.com/shpjs@latest/dist/shp.js

+NOTE: as of V5 the version you get though npm is an ES module, so make sure you import it instead of requiring it.

 ## API

 Has a function `shp` which accepts a string which is the path the she shapefile minus the extension and returns a promise which resolves into geojson.